-Introduction and Appreciation of Music
+Introduction and Appreciation of Music LEC 48-54

-This course provides students with a survey of European music styles concentrating on Baroque, Classical, Romantic, and Modern music.
-The purpose of the course is to develop an understanding of various styles and musical elements, as well as the history and aesthetics of music.
-Prerequisite: None.
+This course provides students with a survey of European music, tracing its development through the Middle Ages, Baroque, Classical, Romantic, and Contemporary eras.
+The purpose of the course is to cultivate an understanding of the basic elements of music and their combination into various forms, styles, and genres, while encouraging the appreciation of musical aesthetics and enjoyment of music from multiple historical periods.